Rubella is an upper respiratory infection most known for its red rash.

 Rubella is caused by a virus.
 The virus is passed from person to person through tiny droplets in the air.

 Factors that may increase your risk of rubella include: Never having the conditionNever receiving an immunization for rubella

 Many people with rubella do not have symptoms.
-In those that have them, symptoms are usually mild and include: Red, spotty rash all over the bodyFatigue, low energy, and discomfortSwollen lymph nodesFlushed faceRed throat that is not soreFeverHeadache
+In those who do have them, symptoms are usually mild and include: Red, spotty rash all over the bodyFatigue, low energy, and discomfortSwollen lymph nodesFlushed faceRed throat that is not soreFeverHeadache

 Achy joints and